alex-ball/bathbib/biblatex/README.md

 ### Manual way

-You only need to follow the first two steps if you have made your own changes to the .dtx file.
-The compiled files you need are included in the zip archive.
+You do not need to follow the first step if you downloaded the zip archive from [GitHub].
+You do not need to follow the second step if you already have the PDF documentation.

  1. Run `luatex biblatex-bath.dtx` to generate the source files.